tremor-rs/tremor-www-docs/docs/development/benchmarking.md

 ## Anatomy of a benchmark

-Tremor benchmarks are simple in nature, they are composed of:
+Tremor benchmarks composed of:

-* An impossibly fast source of data - using the blaster onramp
+- An impossibly fast source of data - using the blaster onramp
-* An impossibly fast sink of data - using the blackhole offramp
+- An impossibly fast sink of data - using the blackhole offramp
-* A pipeline that is representative of the workload under measurement
+- A pipeline that is representative of the workload under measurement

 ### Example blaster onramp configuration